sst/sst/www/docs/learn/project-structure.md

 ---

-By now your `sst start` process should be complete.
+By now your `sst dev` process should be complete.
 So let's run our first migration and initialize our database!